Are you thinking about joining Young Living as their distributor and you want to know whether it is a good company for you?

 But at this point, it is not so important for you to understand every detail of the young living compensation plan.

-The thing is you as a member can earn the 24% commission on the products you distribute.
+The thing is you as a member can earn a 24% commission on the products you distribute.
 This is not how you make money though.

 Remember, that the members are “forced” to recruit new members?